 We have an overwhelming amount of evidence that supports the fact that moderate exercise is good for your overall health and longevity.

 Humans were designed for movement and here’s why.

-Stronger bones: Weight bearing and impact exercises cause the bones to absorb calcium making them stronger.
+Stronger bones: Weight-bearing and impact exercises cause the bones to absorb calcium making them stronger.
 This can protect against osteoporosis2 later in life.

 Better endurance: Exercise makes everyday tasks like climbing stairs, doing household chores, and taking care of the family easier.
 It’s no fun being out of breath after one flight of stairs or being too tired to play with the kids or grandkids for more than a few minutes.
-Exercise makes life easier by strengthening our endurance to do more without wearing out so quick.
+Exercise makes life easier by strengthening our endurance to do more without wearing out so quickly.

 Better mood: Exercise causes “feel good” endorphins to be released in our brains.
 These endorphins help us to feel motivated and have a better outlook on life3.
 Even when I don’t feel like exercising, I know that after it’s over, I always feel so much better.

 Lower risk of disease: Besides heart disease, exercise is also shown to protect against certain cancers, stroke, diabetes, and much more.
 In fact, recent studies have shown that the longer we sit, the shorter we live4.

 And another great benefit of exercise is… Drum roll…